DJDanl/cpp-docs.pt-br/docs/mfc/reference/cfiledialog-class.md

 ### <a name="parameters"></a>Parâmetros

 *dwIDCtl*<br/>
-A ID do controle de contêiner para adicionar o item.
+A ID do controle de contêiner ao qual adicionar o item.

 *dwIDItem*<br/>
 A ID do item.